OptimalSlope/manual/_pages/project/3-project-management.md

 ### Exporting cross-section data
 ---

 Project can contain multiple cross-sections.
-Each cross-section can be considered as an individual simulation project, which contains required properties for simulation.
+Each cross-section can be considered as an individual simulation project, which contains required properties for the simulation.

 Properties describing invidual slice and its layers can be exported as ***JSON*** format:
 1. Select a cross-section.